2104045/CS220-AU-portfolio/index.md

 ### music technical officer at ARU
 03/2015 – 04/2016 &nbsp; &nbsp; My key responsibilities were maintaining music, computer and audio resources, giving efficient and flexible technical support to students and staff as well as organising academic conferences and events.

-### sole trader at Tedör Tea
-2015 – ongoing &nbsp; &nbsp; I have been operating an independent tea company set up in Cambridge that imports health-giving Chinese teas and combines it with a variety of artworks produced by local artists.
-More info at [http://tedortea.com](http://tedortea.com).

 <br>